EricGomesGregory/DnD-Vault/Vault/Spelljammer/Lore/Planes/SylvanNebula/Dorchang.md

 Dorchang is a small sickening purple star that is orbited by two asteroid rings and a large gas giant...

+___

 # Garbhlach Belt
-The Garbhlach belt is a ring
+The Garbhlach belt is a ring of jagged obsidian like asteroids that surround the Dorchang star.

+___

 # Speur
 Speur is a massive dark grey clouds.
 Orbiting the gas giant are nine moons of varying sizes and shapes that have been conquered by the fleeing Drow elves.